Mehulrk7432/LPU-PHARMACY-MANAGEMENT-SYSTEM/README.md

 	You can add product category by clicking on the add category button on the categories page.
 	You can also edit by clicking on the edit button on the categories page.
 	You can delete categories by clicking on the delete button.

-# How to add product and sell It

-1 First add the category of product

-2 Add the product supplier

-3. Make a purchase of the product by adding purchase.

-4. After purchase is made, add the product to your products.

-5. You can start selling the product.

-6. When you are notified of the stock, just update the purchased product quantity.
-Or make a new purchase.

 ![ScreenShot](screenshots/login.png?raw=true "Login page")